Skip to content

 Social, recreational and economic values and uses

-• waterway recreation and amenity (such as birdwatching and camping)
+• recreation and amenity (such as birdwatching)

-• socio-economic benefits (such as incidental visitation to local towns and businesses).
+• socioeconomic benefits (such as incidental visitation to local towns and businesses)

 Scope of environmental watering